Fields throws 5 TDs passes, No. 3 Ohio State beats Rutgers - WHIZ News

 THE TAKEAWAY

-Rutgers: Schiano, a former Ohio State assistant in his second stint running the team, has the Scarlet Knights playing aggressively.
-They played a tough second half but couldn’t climb out of the hole they dug early.
+Rutgers: Schiano, a former Ohio State assistant in his second stint running the team from New Jersey, has the Scarlet Knights playing aggressively.
+They battled Ohio State but couldn’t climb out of the hole they dug early.

+“We played the measuring stick in our league, in the Big Ten Conference, and we didn’t quite measure up,” Schiano said.

 POLL IMPLICATIONS

-The Buckeyes beat a team they were supposed to beat, which probably won’t impress voters much.
+Ohio State beat a team it was supposed to beat, which probably won’t impress voters much.

 COVID CONCERNS